glass-notes/glass-notes/docs/spec.md

 Design for the user.
 That's the most important, and first, stage of all projects.

+### ▶▶ Input mechanism

+Glass is an Android device that can connect to Bluetooth-enabled keyboards.
+This is the primary input mechanism for the device.

 ### ▶▶ User requirements

 #### ▶▶▶ Core aspects